jimenez2society/-pwdg-/README.md

 - #### I didn't go over the `set` property because I didn't use it in this project but if you are curious here is link that goes in detail [MDN handler.set()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/set)

 - #### Overall I had fun creating this function to help me with my DOM manipulation in this app.
 I was able to learn more about how a javascript proxy is used and what it can do.
 I look forward to learning more about it and continue my research on the pros and cons of a javascript proxy

+## This app is responsive to mobile.
+Here is a live demo [!pwd~](https://641c05caa283f17c09d39d3e--pwdg-jimenez2society.netlify.app)

 ## Here is a quick look at the UI of this app: